FAQ - ROX Allocation

 A: The FEG allocated for ROX holders will be vested for 30 months, with quarterly vesting periods.
 The first vesting period will occur three months after the day of migration.
 This vesting schedule protects our investors and the project’s current liquidity.
 It provides us enough time to generate funds to replace the stolen liquidity, ensuring we have a full LP before releasing new tokens into the circulating supply.

 Let’s say we burned another quadrillion on each chain before migration.
 That equates to 59.7% of tokens burned on BSC and 60.57% on ETH.
 ROX holders would own 8.6157% and 7.9652% of the circulating supply for BSC and ETH, respectively.
-Hypothetically, if the circulating supply before the vesting period and your bag size remained the same, then your percentage of the circulating supply would decrease by less than 1% each vesting period (every three months).
+Hypothetically, if the circulating supply before the vesting period and your bag size remained the same, your percentage of the circulating supply would decrease by less than 1% each vesting period (every three months).

 * Note: This is a hypothetical worst-case scenario assuming we burn another quadrillion on each chain, you keep the same amount of FEG tokens, and the circulating supply of FEG remains constant.
 More than likely, these percentages will differ and be slightly lower.